 What I do next might be a little overkill, but I am nothing if not thorough 😉

-- Now, when you’re ready to decorate….Sometimes when I open the containers, the tops of the cupcakes are a little moist.
+Now, sometimes when I open the containers, the tops of the cupcakes are a little moist.
 I’ll actually take a dry paper towel and lay it over the cupcakes and sort of dab them just a bit.
 You don’t have to do this, but I take this precaution because I don’t want the icing to slip off if it gets warm during transport.

 So that’s it!
 Now, you don’t have to stress out baking all your cupcakes at the last minute because you’re afraid of them drying out!